How to change the display type on your Roku streaming player

 If your Roku streaming player is unable to correctly detect the capabilities of your TV, you may wish to configure the display type on your own.
 Follow the steps below to manually change your display type setting.

-4. Select one of the available display types and press OK OK button on Roku remote on your remote
+- Select one of the available display types and press OK on your remote

-8. A check Purple check mark will appear next to the new display setting
+- A check will appear next to the new display setting

 What to do if there is no picture after changing the display type